Scoparia rotuella

 Scoparia rotuella is a species of moth in the family Crambidae.
 It was first described by Cajetan Felder, Rudolf Felder and Alois Friedrich Rogenhofer in 1875.
 It is endemic to New Zealand and, although considered localised, is found throughout the country.
-As at 2022 the life history of this species is largely unknown, but it has been hypothesised that this species may have two broods a year.
+As of 2022, the life history of this species is largely unknown, but it has been hypothesised that this species may have two broods a year.
 Adults are on the wing all year round and are attracted to light.

 Taxonomy

 It was described by Cajetan Felder, Rudolf Felder and Alois Friedrich Rogenhofer in 1875 under the name Crambus rotuellus.
 In 1885 Edward Meyrick placed this species in the genus Xeroscopa and amended the epithet to rotuella.
 In 1913 Meyrick again revised the taxonomy of the species and placed it within the genus Scopaira.
 George Hudson discussed and illustrated this species under the name Scoparia rotuella in his 1928 book The butterflies and moths of New Zealand.
 The male lectotype, collected in Nelson by T. R. Oxley, is held at the Natural History Museum, London.